Accumulation of individual fitness or wealth as a population game: Average wealth

 Combining equations (\ref{wlim1}) and (\ref{wlim2}) we obtain the following general expression for the unique steady-state level of average wealth, associated with any positive depreciation rate $\delta $:

-Not surprisingly, the steady-state level of average wealth is lower the higher is its depreciation rate.
-However, the equation also shows a feature that may be less expected, namely, that steady-state average wealth, or, equivalently, national wealth, is non-monotonic in both the value $v$ of opportunities and in the cost $c$ of a lost conflict.
-This non-monotonicity is illustrated in the two diagrams below.\ Figure \ref{Fig WFV} shows steady-state average wealth as a function of $v$, for $c=3$ and $\delta =1$.
-Figure \ref{Fig WFC} shows steady-state wealth as a function of $c$ for $v=3$ and $\delta =1$.
+Not surprisingly, average wealth is lower the higher is the depreciation rate.
+However, the equation also shows a feature that may be less expected, namely, that steady-state average wealth is non-monotonic in both the value $ v$ of the stake in the pairwise opportunities and in the cost $c$ of a lost conflict.
+This is illustrated in the two diagrams below.\ Figure 3 shows steady-state average wealth as a function of $v$, for $c=40$, $y=100$ and $ \delta =0.1$.
+The dashed horizontal line indicates steady-state wealth in the absence of the pairwise interaction.
+Figure 4 again shows steady-state wealth, but now as a function of $c$, for $v=20$, $y=100$ and $\delta =0.1$.

-Given $c>0$, the steady-state level of average wealth is a parabolic function of the opportunity value $v$, with $w^{\ast }=0$ when $v=0$ and also when $v=c$.
-The reason why $w^{\ast }$ is zero when $v=c$ is that then all matched pairs have a conflict, and thus national wealth accumulation per match is then $v-c=0$.
-Hence, national wealth depreciates toward zero over time from any initial level.
-Hence, national wealth is non-monotonic in $v$.
-The reason why $w^{\ast }$ is also non-monotonic in $c$, the damage in case of a lost conflict, is the other side of the same coin.
-One way to view this is to note that the equilibrium probability for conflict when $c>v$ is $ v^{2}/c^{2}$, a probability that falls faster than the damage $c$ per conflict increases.
-In this sense, the more damage an individual who loses a conflict suffers, the fewer conflicts there are in equilibrium, and the wealthier will society be in steady state.
-Hence, contrary to what one might first think, a reduction of $c$, for example by some legal institutional arrangement or some insurance policy, may \textit{increase} the frequency of fights and \textit{reduce} the equilibrium level of national wealth.
+The reason why the game adds nothing to the steady-state wealth level $ w^{\ast }$ when $v=c$ is that then all matched pairs have a fight, whereby one party wins $v$ and the other loses just as much.
+Consequently, for such game parameters, average wealth converges over time to the steady-state level $y/\delta =1000$, from any initial level.
+The reason why steady-state wealth is also non-monotonic in the cost $c$ of losing a conflict, is the other side of the same coin.
+For $c<v$, H dominates D, and thus all pairs fight, and each time the net gain is $v-c$, a gain that decreases linearly in $c$.
+When $c$ has risen to $v$, the net gain is zero, and for higher $c$, the probability for a fight\ is $v^{2}/c^{2}$, a decreasing function of $c$, so the expected net gain in a random match is $v-v^{2}/c$, an increasing function of $c$.
+The more damage an individual who loses a conflict suffers, the fewer conflicts there are in equilibrium, and the wealthier will society be in steady state.
+Hence, contrary to what one might first think, a reduction of the damage due to a fight\ may increase the frequency of fights\ enough to reduce steady-state wealth.

-{All of the above concerns positive depreciation rates.
-We noted above that if instead the depreciation rate is zero, then average wealth grows linearly over time.
-When }$v<c${, the growth rate is }$g=v\left( 1-v/c\right) ${.
-This rate is increasing in }$c${\ but non-monotonic in }$v$, and maximal when $v=c/2$.